Get your cookie cutters out for this soft and chewy gingerbread cookie recipe!

 - 1 TB sour cream

 - 1 1/2 tsp ground ginger

-- In a large size bowl, cream butter, brown sugar, and white sugar together.
+- Preheat oven to 350 degrees F. In a large size bowl, cream butter, brown sugar, and white sugar together.
 Add the eggs and continue to mix until until combined.

 - Mix the molasses, sour cream, and vanilla into the egg mixture.
 Stir in the rest of the ingredients and mix until the flour is no longer visible.